Cuukin/cuukin/README.md

 #### English
 ## ✨ Project

-[Cuukin](https://www.linkedin.com/company/cuukin/) is an educational plataform that teaches people how to cook the food they love through a personalized journey.
+[Cuukin](https://www.linkedin.com/company/cuukin/) is an educational platform that teaches people how to cook the food they love through a personalized journey.

 Their web plataform was developed in 2021.